Saptaparnineogi/BESSPriceForecasting/README.md

 - Extreme price spikes are infrequent but dominate forecast error.

 ## Train/Test Split:
-A strict temporal split was used without no shuffling.
+A strict temporal split was used without shuffling.
 The most recent 20% of data form the test set, exactly replicating production conditions where the model is always trained on history and evaluated on the future.

 | Split                           | Date Range | What it provides |
 | ------------------------------- | ---------------------------------------- | --------------------------------------------|